uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 <a href="figures/PFA-customer-journey.svg" target="blank">Open the post-finalisation amendment customer journey diagram in a new tab</a>.

 1. User starts Post Finalisation Process in Software.
-2. (Optional) Software checks if customer is within the amendment window by calling the List endpoint within the Individual Calculation API.
+2. (Optional) Software checks if customer is within the amendment window by calling the List endpoint within the Individual Calculations API.
 3. HMRC receives the request and the Individual Calculations API returns the date of the final declaration.
 4. Software allows user to make amendments (unless outside the amendment window, in which case software needs to inform the user to contact HMRC).
 5. User makes the relevant amendments in the software and submits them.